yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 happen:

 * Early delivery - Content delivery needs to happen as soon as possible.
-* Priorities - Content delivered should be delivered in the right priority, where critical content is delivered before less-critical one.
+* Priorities - Critical content is delivered before less-critical one.
 * Full bandwidth pipe - The network bandwidth must be 100% used at all times until no content delivery is required.
 * Full CPU utilization - The CPU and the browser’s main thread should be